Contacts and Referrals

 - LCS CLA tab: Periods of CLA history, Accommodation and Legal Status;

-- LCS Chronology: Any Domestic Violence incidents not recorded as a Contact/Referral;
+- LCS Chronology: Any Domestic Abuse incidents recorded on the child/young person's electronic record;

 - IES Referrals tab: Any referrals progressed for Early Interventions/Help;